akretion/docky/doc/manual/introduction.rst

 Automatic DNS resolution
 --------------------------

-Docky includ an automatic dns resolution by updating your /etc/hosts file and also includ an automatic nginx proxy.
+Docky include an automatic dns resolution by updating your /etc/hosts file and also includ an automatic nginx proxy.
-When you run a project in a directory called "my_project" a dns entry will be automatically created and be accessible from the host with my_project.vd.
+When you run a project in a directory called "my_project" a dns entry will be automatically created and be accessible from the host with my_project.dy.
 As nginx proxy is automatically updated you do not need to specify any port to access to your application.

 If you add some plugin (like mailcatcher, pgadmin4 ...).
-They will be accessible to "my_plugin.my_project.vd"
+They will be accessible to "my_plugin.my_project.dy"

 When you start a app with docky run docky will automatically show the dns available